ANTI MONEY LAUNDERING AND COUNTER TERRORIST FINANCING POLICY

 in the following points.

-2.5 Systems and controls, including effective technological solutions, to monitor and scrutinize all
+- 2.5 Systems and controls, including effective technological solutions, to monitor and scrutinize

 transaction processed by the business.

-2.6 Systems and controls for identifying and verifying either a legal person or natural person that
+- 2.6 Systems and controls for identifying and verifying either a legal person or natural person

 wishes to initiate a business relationship with the company.